 The following is a news release from the U.S. Attorney's Office:

-The case was investigated by the Bureau of Alcohol, Tobacco, Firearms & Explosives (ATF) and was prosecuted by Assistant United States Attorney Brett L. Grayson.
+The case was investigated by Immigration and Customs Enforcement and was prosecuted by Assistant United States Attorneys James T. McManus.